-- evidence of graphic and design work shown in 35 mm slides or 3" x 5" or other appropriately sized photographs (20 maximum); - 2. a statement of intent describing the applicant's specific background and interest in the major; - latest college-level transcript(s), no high school transcripts are required; - 4. one example of written work (e.g., a class paper); - samples of individual work; team work can be included, but the contribution of the candidate must be clarified; - students are strongly encouraged to submit evidence of other endeavors related to the major; - 7. the applicant's GPA based on required courses and cumulative GPA is evaluated; and - students completing the Phoenix Community College (PCC) articulation program with the B.S.D.-HUD program should submit similar material from PCC.
+- 1. evidence of graphic and design work shown in 35 mm slides or 3" x 5" or other appropriately sized photographs (20 maximum); - 2. a statement of intent describing the applicant's specific background and interest in the major; - 3. latest college-level transcript(s) (no high school transcripts are required); - 4. one example of written work (e.g., a class paper); - 5. samples of individual work; team work can be included, but the contribution of the candidate must be clarified.

+Students are also strongly encouraged to submit evidence of other endeavors related to the major.
+The applicant's GPA based on required courses and cumulative GPA is evaluated.
+Students completing the Phoenix Community College (PCC) articulation program with the B.S.D.-HUD program should submit similar material from PCC.